Support: 214-635-4855

 What certifications should explosion-proof cameras have?

-Look for ATEX, IECEx, or UL certifications.
+Look for ATEX, IECEx, or ATEX/IECEx Certifications.
 These ensure the cameras are tested and approved for hazardous zone deployment.

 Can explosion-proof cameras be used outdoors?